Kenmac589/lab-analysis/README.md

-# lab-analysis
+# Lab Analysis

-Lab analysis work
+This repository is for the analysis that I do for muscle synergy extraction as well as kinematic analysis.